The Intrinsic Shapes of Low Surface Brightness Galaxies: a Discriminant of LSBG Formation Mechanisms: Intrinsic Shape Inference

 In order to jointly fit the ellipticity and mean surface brightness distribution of our galaxy samples, we modify the Poisson likelihood used in \cite{kadofong2020} to include the surface brightness distribution:

-where $n_i$ is the observed count in bins of axis ratio and $m_i$ is the predicted count in the same range.
-We do not consider draws that lie outside of the observable boundaries ($\epsilon >0.7$ or $\muavgmath{} < 24.3$ \sbunits{}) -- that is, the imposed absence of high surface brightness or low $q$ sources does not impact the likelihood computation.
-In our notation, $\rm B_0$ and $\sigma_B$ correspond to the mean and standard deviation of the axis ratio B/A (as for C/A).
-We adopt axis ratio bins of $dq=0.05$ and mean surface brightness bins of $d\langle \mu_{\rm eff}\rangle=0.5$ for all inferences in this work\footnote{We previously found in \cite{kadofong2020} that the choice of bin size does not strongly affect inference results}.
+\rrr{where $\rm Q=B/A$ and $\rm S=C/A$.
+In our notation, $\rm \mba{}$ and $\sigma_{\mba{}}$ ($\rm \mca{}$ and $\sigma_{\mca{}}$) correspond to the mean and standard deviation of the axis ratio B/A (C/A) assuming a bivariate Gaussian as the functional form for the underlying intrinsic shape distribution.
+We find that the ellipticity distributions of our LSBG samples (as well as the high surface brightness dwarf samples of \cite{kadofong2020}) are able to be well-reproduced by the relatively simple bivariate Gaussian model.
+We thus do not consider more complex functional forms in this work, though we have explored a model that includes size-shape covariance in \cite{kadofong2020} and the effect of a bimodal ground truth distribution on our bivariate and unimodal Gaussian modeling in an upcoming work (Kado-Fong et al., submitted).} The observed count in bins of axis ratio is given as $n_i$, and $m_i$ is the predicted count in the same range.
+We do not consider draws that lie outside of the observable boundaries ($\epsilon >0.7$ \rrr{for the HSC and DES samples} or \rrr{below the surface brightness limit}) -- that is, the imposed absence of high surface brightness or low $q$ sources does not impact the likelihood computation.
+We adopt axis ratio bins of $dq=0.05$ and mean surface brightness bins of $d\muavgmath{}=0.5$ for all inferences in this work\footnote{We previously found in \cite{kadofong2020} that the choice of bin size does not strongly affect inference results}.

-We use the Markov Chain Monte Carlo ensemble sampler implemented in \textsf{emcee} \citep{foremanmackey2013} to sample efficiently from the posterior $\ln{}p(\vec\alpha, {\vec q_{\rm obs}},{\vec \langle \mu_{\rm eff}\rangle_{\rm obs}})$.
+We use the Markov Chain Monte Carlo ensemble sampler implemented in \textsf{emcee} \citep{foremanmackey2013} to sample efficiently from the posterior $\ln{}p(\vec\alpha, {\vec q_{\rm obs}},{\langle \vec \mu\rangle_{\rm R_{eff},obs}})$.
 We implement a flat prior over the physical range of all our fitted parameters; that is:

-We additionally constrain $\rm C_0\leq\rm B_0$ to maintain the order of axes,
+We additionally constrain $\rm \mca{}\leq\rm \mba{}$ to maintain the order of axes,

 When sampling from a given $\alpha$, we disregard ellipsoids where $C>B$.
 We only require that the mean surface brightness is a positive value, i.e.